LJW9354/Calculator/README.md

 ```
 python -m pip install pyqt5
 ```
-You can download it in [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download)
+You also can download it in [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download)

 ## Built With